-Since the publication of the last OSAMP in 2014, Council's open space portfolio has expanded significantly with new asset additions.
-These additions are considered to have increased the replacement value of Council's open space portfolio in the vicinity of \$33 million (allowing for CPI increases).
+Since the publication of the last OSAMP in 2014, Council's open space assets into Council's open space portfolio has expanded significantly asset portfolio.
+Council approved with new asset additions.
+These additions are considered to have increased the replacement value of Planning Scheme can be found in Council's open space portfolio in the the link below: vicinity of \$33 million (allowing for CPI increases).
 This equates to a total annual increase in the order of \$5.5 million over the past 6 years.
 Table 13 provides the quantum of asset increases in the open space asset portfolio over the last 6 years since 2014.